brucemack/brucemack.github.io/ampersand/index.md

 statistical information (peak, power levels, etc.) up to date.
 It then calls back down to `LineUSB::_playPCM48k()`
 * `LineUSB::_playPCM48k()` accumulates the 20ms audio frame into a circular buffer that can hold about 60ms of audio.
 This buffer is called `LineUSB::_playAccumulator`.
+Some margin is required here because the USB sound driver/hardware is operating asynchronously from the rest of the system and may get slightly ahead/behind based on its own internal timing.
 * This ends phase 2c.

 **Phase 3 - Driven by the Availability of USB Play Buffer Space**